ALOKLENKA/Core_Banking_Modernization/Project_Overview.md

 ### Use Case 5:

-- AWS Glue Crawler + Data Catalog for metadata management and schema evolution.
+- 5.1 AWS Glue Crawler + Data Catalog for metadata management and schema evolution.
+- 5.2 Cloud Watch Alerts for Crawler failure and sending sns notfication

 ### Use Case 6: